ajinkya-deogade/bodypart_detector/README.md

-# Real-time animal body-part detection - development
+# Real-time animal body-part detection - development version

 This is the development version for real-time bodypart detection algorithm.
 Contains various experiments conducted to acheive detection at 150 fps.